Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 She recalled, how did Alfred react to my dilemma?

-He just sat in the corner of his cage, clapping his hands loudly and laughing.
-She now tells
+He just sat in the corner of his cage,

-the story to her grandchildren when they visit the zoo.
+She now tells the story to her grandchildren when they visit the zoo.

-Honestly, get a life.
 Do something else with your life.
-One time I got my head

-stuck in those bars.
 It was the most interesting day of my entire existence.

-Nah, good on those old ladies.
 They didn't like that I was mean to the old ladies.

 I'm trying to win them back.

-They're like, that's my great grandma you're talking about.
+They're like, that's my great-grandma you're talking about.

-Jess is a feminist, we should lift up women.
+Jess, as a feminist, we should lift up women.

 You know what I mean?